Complexity Results for MCMC derived from Quantitative Bounds: Gibbs Sampler Convergence Bound

 \subsubsection{Initial state}

 The main results in \cref{thm_Gibbs} and \cref{coro_mixing_time} hold for a particular initial state given in \cref{initial_state}.
 We discuss other initial states than the one given in \cref{initial_state}.
 Note that the new bound in \cref{key_thm} holds for any initial state that is in the ``large set''.
 Therefore, we can extend the results in \cref{thm_Gibbs} to get bounds when the Markov chain starts from some other initial states in the ``large set''.
-Recall the assumption on the observed data $\{Y_i\}$ in \cref{eq_assumption}, we have assumed there exists $\delta>0$ such that $\frac{\sum_{i=1}^n (Y_i-\bar{Y})^2}{n-1}\ge V+\delta$ for large enough $n$.
+Recall the assumption on the observed data $\{Y_i\}$ in \cref{eq_assumption}, we have assumed there exists $\delta>0$ such that $\frac{\sum_{i=1}^n (Y_i-\bar{Y})^2}{n-1}\ge {\sigma_V^2}+\delta$ for large enough $n$.
 Note that the existence of such $\delta$ is sufficient to obtain the results in \cref{thm_Gibbs} and \cref{coro_mixing_time}.
 In order to get bounds when the MCMC algorithm starts from other initial states, we assume $\delta$ is known and establish upper bounds using $\delta$ explicitly.
-We define the ``large set'' \cref{eq_large_set} using $T=\delta$ and the extension of \cref{thm_Gibbs} is given in the following. \begin{theorem} Let $\Delta=\sum_{i=1}^n (Y_i-\bar{Y})^2$.
-If the Markov chain starts with any initial state $x^{(0)}\in R_{\delta}$ where
+We define the ``large set'' \cref{eq_large_set} using $T=\delta$ and the extension of \cref{thm_Gibbs} is given in the following. \begin{theorem} Let $\Delta=\sum_{i=1}^n (Y_i-\bar{Y})^2$. {Under the assumption \cref{eq_assumption},} if the Markov chain starts with any initial state $x^{(0)}\in R_{\delta}$ {(defined in \cref{eq_large_set} with $T=\delta$),} there exists a positive integer $N$, which does not depend on $k$, some constants $C_1>0,C_2>0,C_3>0,C_4>0$ and $0<\gamma<1$, such that for all $n\ge N$ and for all $k$, we have